roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 #### Seasonality & Recurring Patterns

 #### 4. The "Dual-Peak" Cycle (Sep & Dec) & 2022 Anomaly
 The brand follows a recurring annual "Dual-Peak" pattern.
 December represents the primary peak, delivering an average 46% revenue increase from the October trough, consistent with holiday-season demand.
-September represents a secondary peak, aligning with the back-to-school period and major annual tech launches.
+September represents a secondary peak, aligning with the back-to-school/campus demand and major annual tech launches.
 However, 2022 broke this pattern.
 While 2019-2021 averaged a 23% increase from July to September, the 2022 September spike completely vanished, contracting by 13.5% over the same period.

 #### 5. February and October Troughs
 Enova also experiences two recurring cooling-off periods.
 October revenues consistently decline (averaging -31% vs. September),an understandable post-back-to-school drop that also coincides with the run-up to Black Friday and holiday promotions.
 Similarly, February represents the bottom of the post-holiday trough, typically dropping 32% below January across 2019, 2021 and 2022.
 However, 2020 presented a stark anomaly where February revenue actually grew by 4% versus January, coinciding with the early stages of the COVID-19 disruption.